 A mission statement documented before the system is deployed is helpful for getting all stake-holders to cooperate.
 One way to formulate this mission statement is to capture the state of affairs before the system is deployed and the desired end state.
 Following is an example:

 |With password synchronization, users will only have to manage 2 passwords.|

-|Users will be prompted to change every password at once.|
+|Users will be prompted to change all passwords at the same time.|

 Different systems enforce different password policy rules.

-|Password synchronization and self-service reset will reduce the problem rate by at least 80%.|
+|Password synchronization and self-service problem resolution will reduce this call volume by at least 80%.|

 Users have too many passwords and write them down.

 |Synchronization will eliminate the main user motivation for writing down passwords.|